 How do you extend the lifespan of office equipment?

 Making wise decisions and carefully maintaining your equipment can extend its usable life.
-Even if you plan to switch your equipment out every 3 years, preserving its life expectancy can prevent premature breakdown and improve the resale value, so it’s a win-win.
+Even if you plan to switch your equipment out every 3 years, preserving its useful life expectancy can prevent premature breakdown and improve the resale value, so it’s a win-win.

 Careful procurement

-Choosing the right hardware up-front ensures equipment meets your business needs.
+Choosing the right hardware up front ensures equipment meets your business needs.
 With due diligence, you can procure assets that support your business for years to come.
 Take into account features, cost, mobility, performance, storage, maintenance, compatibility, and warranty.

 Policies